wp-plugins/pretty-link/readme.txt

 http://blairwilliams.com/pl

-Here's a named Pretty Link (I used the slug 'aweber') that redirects to my affiliate link for aweber.com:
+Here's a named Pretty Link (I used the slug 'aweber') that does a 307  redirect to my affiliate link for aweber.com:

 http://blairwilliams.com/aweber